kraused/cell-coding/README.md

 cell-coding
 ===========

-Benchmarks, tests and alike for the STI Cell BEA
+Benchmarks, tests and other code for the STI Cell BEA